LJWatson/website-tink-eleventy/src/posts/2021-09-01-notes-on-synthetic-speech.md

 categories: "Web life"
 ---

-I've been thinking about conversational interfaces for some time, and about the importance of voice quality as a part of user experience.
+I've been thinking about conver	sational interfaces for some time, and about the importance of voice quality as a part of user experience.

 I use a screen reader and it sounds the same, whatever I'm doing - reading an email from a friend, reading news of a global disaster, reading something in the first-person female or first-person transgender, shopping for clothes or scrutinising a business contract.
 Although the quality of voices used by screen readers is OK, you're never in any doubt that you're listening to synthetic speech - and believe me, it's boring!